-A fast-flying bee mimic, fuzzy and buzzing Laphria astur is a Robberfly that may have people needlessly dodging for cover.
+A fast-flying bee mimic, the fuzzy and buzzing Laphria astur is a fly that sometimes sends people needlessly dodging for cover.

-Agile airborne predators, Robberflies are quick, large, fierce when it comes to capturing a meal.
-Robberflies eat other flying insects like beetles, bees, and flies.
+Agile airborne predators, Robber Flies are quick, large, and fierce when it comes to capturing a meal.
+Robber Flies eat other flying insects like beetles, bees, and flies.
 They sit still on leaves or branches, waiting for prey to fly nearby.
-Once a target is spotted, the Robberfly darts to it, intercepts it, and quickly kills it, stealing it out of the sky.
+Once a target is spotted, the Robber Fly darts to it, intercepts it, and quickly kills it, stealing it out of the sky.
 The meal is eaten on the ground or in a nearby tree.